 There are several other straightforward security practices your employees can follow to protect sensitive information in the cloud:

 - Install an anti-malware app on the devices you use for work and keep it up to date to protect yourself against viruses, malware, and other harmful software.
 Windows Defender is a free antimalware program that comes with Windows, and you can easily automate updates through Windows Update.
 If you want to try out other antivirus software, have a look at the list of consumer security software providers that work with Microsoft Windows.

 - Use a firewall that notifies you about suspicious activity if a virus tries to infect your PC.
 It can also block viruses, worms, and hackers from trying to download potentially harmful apps to your PC.

 - Don’t open email messages from unfamiliar senders or email attachments that you don’t recognize.
 Many viruses are attached to email messages and will spread as soon as you open the attachment.

 - Use a pop-up blocker.
 Although most pop-ups are created by advertisers, they can also contain malicious or unsafe code.
 Pop-up Blocker in Windows Internet Explorer is turned on by default.
 For more details, see Change security and privacy settings in Internet Explorer.

 - Don’t transfer data with USB flash drives.
 They are the easiest way to infect a computer with a malicious program.
 Once the USB stick is connected to your computer, it is almost impossible to stop a virus.

 We at Templafy care about keeping your corporate data and identity protected.
 Get in touch with us to learn how we handle cyber security in the cloud.
-Just write [email protected] or simply click the link below to schedule a meeting.
+Just write email@example.com or simply click the link below to schedule a short online meeting.